 In most cases, influencer marketing requires you to contact popular social media users directly, work out fees, and discuss what they're going to say.
 Some influencers work directly with third-party platforms that manage all the ins and outs of the process.

 If you want to use influencer marketing to drive attention to your course, there are two things you'll need to keep in mind:

-Some users may be incredibly popular, but if they don't have an audience within your niche, your promotion efforts might go to waste.
-Influencer marketing is hardly new, but it's still novel territory for a lot of people, so make sure you only work with accounts that you can trust.
+Some users may be incredibly popular, but if they don't have an audience within your niche, your promotion efforts will probably go to waste.
+Influencer marketing is hardly new, but it's still novel territory for a lot of people, so make sure you only work with accounts you can trust.

 The hard part is over – your online course is ready.
 What's left now is to find enough students to fill your digital classroom.
 Since there's an unlimited number of seats, that means you can market your course aggressively, using every online channel you can find.

 If you don't know where to start marketing your online course, here are five methods to get you your first signups:

 - Offer discounts to your first students.